trv3wood/learning/README.md

-This branch is created by a NPUe student learning C.
+This branch is created by a NPU student learning C.